tangentyh/notes-of-tan/SQL_notes.md

 # Miscellanea

-1. correspondents
-   - databases -- directories within `/data`
-   - tables -- files
-   - triggers -- files

-1. normalization -- no duplicate or compound columns: refining a database design to ensure that each independent piece of information is in only one place (except for foreign keys)

 1. case sensitivity
    - SQL statements -- case insensitive
    - database, trigger, table names -- depends on file system and CLI option `--lower-case-table-names[=#]` or system variable `lower_case_table_names`, `1` suggested with lowercase storing and insensitive comparisons